kachamaka/ChaosCampGo/README.md

 TOKEN_SECRET - secret for generating JWTs, any string will work\
 SENDGRID_API_KEY - an API key generated from the email sending third-party app Sendgrid <br/>

 After configuring this, you can run the server with `go run main.go` but you can specify if you want a logger with the `-log` flag as follows: `go run main.go -log="."`.
-This specifies that the path where the logger will be generated will be the current directory and the name of the file will be "logs.txt". <br/>
+This specifies that the path where the logger will be generated will be the current directory and the name of the file will be "logs.txt".
+You can also the "chaosgo.exe" file. <br/>

-If you would want to run the unit tests, you need to open the corresponding folder and run the `go test -cover` command.
-If you want to extract the result to a file run: `go test -coverprofile=coverage.out` and then `go tool cover -html=coverage.out`.
+If you would want to run the unit tests, you need to open the corresponding folder and run the `go test -cover` command.\
+If you want to extract the result to a file run:\
+`go test -coverprofile=coverage.out` and then `go tool cover -html=coverage.out`.\
 This will open an .html file listing the test coverage of the functionality. <br/>

-In order to run the database tests, in the server folder create folder "test" and a file "app.env" in it.
-Then enter the database folder and run `go test -cover`.
-This "app.env" file can only have the following fields:\
+In order to run the database tests, create a folder "test" and a file "app.env" in the server folder.
+Then, enter the database folder and run `go test -cover`.
+This "app.env" file needs to have at least the following fields:\
-`HTTP_ADDRESS = "0.0.0.0:8888"`\
 `DB_ADDRESS = "mongodb://localhost:27017"`\
 `DB_NAME = "mockgocc"`\
 `SENDGRID_API_KEY = "..."` <br/>